Swap Dynamics in Single-Peaked Housing Markets: Properties of swap dynamics

 Hence when restricting preferences to $R$, for every resource in $R$, there exists an agent ranking it last among the resources in $R$.
 This violates the worst-restrictedness condition for the single-peaked profile and sets the contradiction.

 Overall we have proved that no improving deal exists in $\pi$ which entails that $\pi$ is stable with respect to $C_n$. $ $ \end{proof}

-This theorem states that the $C_k$-stability hierarchy collapses at the $C_2$ level in single-peaked house markets.
-Remember that every Pareto-optimal allocation is stable with respect to $C_n$, this result provides then a new characterization of Pareto-optimality in our setting.
+This theorem states that the $C_k$-stability hierarchy collapses at the $C_2$ level in single-peaked housing markets.
+Remember that every Pareto-optimal allocation is stable with respect to $C_n$.
+This result provides then a new characterization of Pareto-optimality in our setting.

-\begin{corollary} In a single-peaked house-market, an allocation $\pi$ is Pareto-optimal if and only if it is stable with respect to $C_2$. \end{corollary}
+\begin{corollary} In a single-peaked housing market, an allocation $\pi$ is Pareto-optimal if and only if it is stable with respect to $C_2$. \end{corollary}

-Stating this result in terms of stability with respect to $C_n$ and not just Pareto-optimality is particularly interesting as it can be shown that it also holds in more general settings in which Pareto-optimality do not implies $C_n$-stability \citep{beynier2018efficiency}.
+Stating this result in terms of stability with respect to $C_n$ and not just Pareto-optimality gives us more flexibility.
+Indeed, in the more general setting where there are more resources to allocate than the number of agents, the result of Theorem \ref{theo:PO} still holds \citep{beynier2018efficiency} but it is no longer the case that Pareto-optimality implies $C_n$-stability.

-As we have proved that the allocation reached by swap-deals is Pareto-optimal, a natural question is then whether \emph{every} allocation that Pareto-dominates the initial allocation can be reached by swap-deals.
+As we have proven that the allocation reached by swap-deals is Pareto-optimal, a natural question is then whether \emph{every} allocation that Pareto-dominates the initial allocation can be reached by swap-deals.
 It is not the case.

 \begin{proposition} There exists an instance $I = \tuple{\agentSet, \resourceSet, L, \pi^0}$ for which there is an allocation $\pi$ that Pareto-dominates $\pi^0$ and that can not be reached by a sequence of improving swap-deals. \end{proposition}